Anastasios Bakasetas: Trabzonspor

+Panathinaikos

+On 22 January 2024, Bakasetas returned to Greece joining Panathinaikos for a fee of about €1 million.

+On 21 April 2024, Bakasetas recorded two goals and two assists in a 5–0 away routing of Lamia.

 International career

 Bakasetas has represented his country at youth international level.
 He was selected in the Greece under-19s squad for the 2011 European Under-19 Football Championship along with Asteras Tripolis teammate Nikolaos Skondras.

 He made his under-19 debut in one of the two opening games of the tournament, as a 55th-minute substitute in a 2–1 defeat against the Republic of Ireland under-19s on 20 July 2011.
 He made his first start in the second group game, a 1–0 victory against the Romania under-19s on 23 July 2011.

-On 19 May 2016, was called up for the friendly matches against Australia on 4 and 7 June 2016.
+On 19 May 2016, he was called up for the friendly matches against Australia on 4 and 7 June 2016.
 On 4 June 2016, he made his international debut as a substitute, in a 1–0 friendly loss against Australia, when Mathew Leckie scored with the final kick of the game to help the Socceroos beat Greece.

-On 25 March 2021, Anastasios Bakasetas converted a goal from the spot to stun Luis Enrique's team and earn his side an impressive point in a 1–1 away draw for the 2022 World Cup qualifying campaign against Spain, as substitute Inigo Martinez conceded a penalty for a rash tackle on Greek midfielder Giorgos Masouras.
-On 8 September 2021, Anastasios Bakasetas gives Greece the lead in the 2nd half with a wonderful slalom after Anastasios Douvikas' assist, en route to giving Sweden their first loss (2–1) of 2022 World Cup qualifying.
+On 25 March 2021, Bakasetas converted a goal from the spot to stun Luis Enrique's team and earn his side an impressive point in a 1–1 away draw for the 2022 World Cup qualifying campaign against Spain, as substitute Iñigo Martínez conceded a penalty for a rash tackle on Greek midfielder Georgios Masouras.
+On 8 September 2021, Bakasetas gave Greece the lead in the 2nd half with a wonderful slalom after Anastasios Douvikas' assist, en route to giving Sweden their first loss (2–1) of 2022 World Cup qualifying.